EDITOR WITH THIRTY YEARS’ EXPERIENCE

 - I will review your manuscript, give you an initial evaluation, and help you decide how much and what kind of editing is best for you.

-- I will not only edit and suggest ideas for rewriting, but I will identify repeated problem areas and work with you so that you can spot and correct them yourself.
+- I will edit and suggest ideas for rewriting, and I will identify repeated problem areas and work with you so that you can spot and correct them yourself.

 - In the process of editing your manuscript, I will introduce you to some techniques I have developed that will allow you to work with your own writing more effectively.